You can follow my personal tumblr here.

 Wool batting is the textile I’ve seen used most often by costumers who choose to tackle the hand quilted petti!

-divaalternativa asked: Please, put a "search" buttom or "archive" in the blog!
+divaalternativa said: Please, put a "search" buttom or "archive" in the blog!
 Is hard to find the pics only based in the labels ;)Thanks!

 There is now a search box in my header as well as a page for navigating frequently used tags here! :)

-anythingtosay asked: Did you finish the 1860s ballgown?
+anythingtosay said: Did you finish the 1860s ballgown?
 I'd really like to see it :)

 I did not!
 My trip got canceled so I’ve moved on to my 18th century wardrobe that I’ll be needing this upcoming winter.
 The rose 1860s ballgown is on hold until further notice!
 (Even though the fabric is so luscious that I am extremely tempted.)

-maenades asked: why did fashion change so much in the 20's?
+maenades said: why did fashion change so much in the 20's?